Depression – It’s a bit crap really…

 Some of us are what we call ‘high-functioning’.
 That means that yes, we’re depressed, we do suffer from a mental illness, you just can’t see it.
 This can cause a problem as it tends to confuse people because there’s no visible outward sign that there’s anything wrong.
 There’s no bruise or cut or plaster cast that they can sigh and tut over and say, ‘aww poor you, I bet that hurts,’.
-We don’t have a flashing, neon sign above our heads screaming, ‘ACTUALLY KAREN, YES, IT DOES FUCKING HURT!
+We don’t have a flashing, neon sign above our heads screaming, ‘ACTUALLY KAREN, YES, I AM IN FUCKING PAIN!
 I HAVE DEPRESSION, CAN’T YOU SEE?’.

 Trying to explain to someone what it’s like if they’ve never had it can be quite frustrating.
 I think J.K.
 Rowling did it best with the creation of the Dementors in Harry Potter and the Prisoner of Azkaban (best book AND film, fight me); dark, hooded, shadowy figures who suck all the happiness out of you leaving you a gibbering wreck in the corner sobbing because you feel completely empty.
 I really couldn’t have described it better myself.